-In some cases, sanitisation processes will be unsuccessful due to faulty or damaged media.
-In such cases, the faulty or damage media will need to be destroyed prior to its disposal.
+In some cases, attempts to sanitise media, or verify the sanitisation of media, will be unsuccessful.
+For example, due to the media being faulty or damaged.
+In such cases, the media will need to be destroyed prior to its disposal.

-Control: ISM-1735; Revision: 0; Updated: Dec-21; Applicability: All; Essential Eight: N/AFaulty or damaged media that cannot be successfully sanitised is destroyed prior to its disposal.
+Control: ISM-1735; Revision: 1; Updated: Sep-24; Applicability: All; Essential Eight: N/A

+Media that cannot be successfully sanitised is destroyed prior to its disposal.